Spokesperson of the Leibniz ScienceCampus

 UR, Chair of European History (Nineteenth and Twentieth Century)

-Rainer Liedtke is first supervisor of Cornelius Merz, one of the ScienceCampus doctoral researchers, and second supervisor to another ScienceCampus PhD student, Thalia Prokopiou.
+Rainer Liedtke was first supervisor of Cornelius Merz, a former ScienceCampus doctoral researcher, and second supervisor to another ScienceCampus PhD student, Thalia Prokopiou.

 Joanna Moszczyńska